 3) Train your successor(s) and work with them.

 How can you expect your successor to take over and run your business successfully if you haven’t spent any time training him or her?
 Your family business succession plan will have a much better chance of success if you work with your successor(s) for a year or two before you hand over the reins.
-For solo entrepreneurs, sharing decision making and teaching business skills to someone else can be difficult, but it’s definitely an effort that will pay big dividends for the business.
+For solo entrepreneurs, sharing decision-making and teaching business skills to someone else can be difficult, but it’s definitely an effort that will pay big dividends for the business.

 4) Get outside help with your business succession planning.

 Lawyers, accountants, financial advisors – there are many professionals that can help you put together a successful succession plan.
-There are even companies that specialize in family business succession planning, who will facilitate the process of working through both family and succession plan issues.
+There are even companies that specialize in family business succession planning, which will facilitate the process of working through both family and succession plan issues.

 Giancarlo Estrada is an Arizona attorney who is capable of helping you with the legal aspects of creating a business succession.
 It is important to always plan for the future.
-Planning for the future of your business is important not only to the success of your business, but also for your peace of mind.
+Planning for the future of your business is important not only to the success of your business but also for your peace of mind.